-If you need to go shopping for more storage solutions, this is my favorite place to start.
+If you need to go shopping for more storage solutions, The Container Store is my favorite place to start.
 They have so many wonderful options that will make your pantry more efficient and look great at the same time.

 Cans and jars seem to always get lost behind other cans and jars.
 These expandable shelf organizers make it easy to store these items so that everything will be visible to you.

 These stackable pantry baskets are a great space saver and they look so nice!
-They come in a couple different finishes.
+They come in a couple of different finishes.
 I chose the silver finish because I felt it worked well with my kitchen.
-They also come in both large and small sizes.
-I picked up two of each size.
+The ones I got came in both large and small sizes so, I picked up two of each size.

 Baskets and bins are definitely a great option in any pantry.
 They are a good way to keep like items together and eliminate visual clutter.

 If It’s Not in a Storage Container, Put It in Baskets